apasca123/apasca123/README.md

 - 👋 Hi, I’m @apasca123
-- 👀 I’m interested in Frontend Software Engineering
+- 👀 I’m working as a Software Engineer
-- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...